 What is cyber security?

 Computer security refers to the tools, processes, and policies used to safeguard company-owned endpoints, such as laptops, mobile devices, industrial control systems, etc., from a wide range of cyber threats.
-Common tactics include installing anti-virus software on all employee workstations, setting up configuration restrictions, and implementing advanced authentication protocols.
-Another critical component of computer security involves end-user training, as employees are often the last line of defense against social engineering attacks like phishing.
+Common tactics include installing anti-virus software on all employee workstations, setting configuration restrictions, and implementing advanced authentication protocols.
+Another critical component of computer security involves end-user training, as employees are often the last defense against social engineering attacks like phishing.

 - Reduce the frequency and severity of security breaches

 - Protect essential data from theft and exploitation, including sensitive consumer information

 - Improve recovery times following a cyber attack or data breach

 - Enhance end-user privacy and the confidentiality of login credentials

 - Limit dropped productivity caused by unplanned downtime.

 Cyber security can also help companies manage security breaches’ operational and financial repercussions alongside the above benefits.
 According to an IBM report, a data breach’s average cost stood at $3.92 million in 2019.

 However, organizations that took key cyber security measures, setting up an incident response team, using encryption, and training employees on best practices, reduced the cost of such a breach meaningfully.
 Ultimately, the best way to improve an organization’s IT posture is for security analysts to understand the different attack methods hackers use to infiltrate networks, computers, and data stores.